WUSTL-Biol4220/home/labs/lab_11.md

 labs  students
 ```

 If you are part of a research team here at WUSTL, you might also have membership to groups such as `storage-account.name` and `compute-account.name`, where `account.name` is the head of the research team.
 In that case, you would also have access to `/storage1/fs1/account.name`, which is a shared directory for your research group.
 This directory is backed up with daily snapshots, where `Archive` data is read-only, used rarely, but regularly backed up to tape.
+Most clusters impose a disk quota on storage directories, to prevent individual users from using all the shared disk space.

+**Where should you store your files?**
+- Use the *home directory for smaller personal files*.
+You should aim to store less than 1GB in your home directory.
+- Use the *scratch directory for working or temporary files* that are generated as part of an analysis.
+For example, your code may need to generate and process 10GB of files to produce a small output file with analyzed results.
+Remember that  need to copy final versions of files to the stable storage directory.
+- Use the *storage directory for large and important files* that should persist on the filesystem.
+For example, a large 5TB dataset unprocessed raw sequence data that is being analyzed by a team of researchers should be saved in shared storage.

 ## Scheduling jobs with LSF